b1nay/uqat-full-public/README.md

 Using `TinyLlama-1.1B-Chat-v1.0` to generate contextual, domain-aware answers during the response phase.

 ### 🛠 Fine-Tuning
-Models have been fine-tuned on internal security QnA pairs and policy documents to ensure precision and contextuality in responses.
+Models have been fine-tuned on internal security QnA pairs and policy documents to ensure precision and contextuality in responses with Parameter-Efficent LoRA.

 ---